 On May 25, 2018, the Canada Border Services Agency (CBSA) initiated investigations under the Special Import Measures Act respecting the alleged injurious dumping and subsidizing of certain cold-rolled steel from China, South Korea and Vietnam.
 On July 24, 2018, the Canadian International Trade Tribunal (CITT) announced their determination that there is evidence that discloses a reasonable indication that the dumping and subsidizing of the above-mentioned goods have caused or are threatening to cause injury to the domestic industry.
-On August 23, 2018, the CBSA is scheduled to announce preliminary duties against these products.
-The CITT will conduct hearings and make their final determination in Q4 2018.
+On August 23, 2018, the CBSA announced that imports of subject goods will be subject to provisional duties at the following specified rates: China - 103.5%; South Korea - 64.3%; and Vietnam - 105.7%.
+The CITT will conduct hearings starting November 19, 2018 and make their final determination by the end of 2018.